MGastelluM/blockchain-project/README.md

 The first (1) option "prints" the last block from chain The second (2) option "gets" and prints the last block from the database stored chain the other options works as intended, with a CRUD behavior.
+The last two added features have implemented (6-7) to test p2p protocol using libp2p module.
+Option 6 broadcast a message to the whole network and option 7 send a transaction to another node.

 ```bash
  Menu: